Catherine-DuBay/DuBay-Python-Portfolio/README.md

 # **Projects:**

+## Named Entity Recognition Program 📱

+This project demonstrates my ability to combine programs like spaCy and streamlit to create an application.

+ - 👩‍💻 Familiarizes users with entity recognition software and visualizations through spaCy and streamlit.
+ - 🛜 Allows users to upload or input their own text and create custom Entity Rulers.
+ - 💭 Highlights different entities for streamlined identification and understanding.

 ## Tidy Data Project: Mutant Moneyball 💸

 This project demonstrates my ability to both clean and visualize data for more effective learning.